States L2 Landing Page Tabs

 Geochemistry and mineralogy of the Dotson Zone HREE deposit in the Bokan Mountain peralkaline igneous complex, southeastern Alaska, USA

 The Bokan Mountain igneous complex (BMIC) is a typical example of a peralkaline intrusive system that has evolved to the point of developing late stage HFSE- and REE-rich silicic pegmatites and dikes.
-The Dotson Zone comprises a series of felsic dikes that extend from the southeast margin of the composite pluton and may represent an important...Taylor, Cliff D.; Lowers, Heather; Adams, David; Robinson, R. James
+The Dotson Zone comprises a series of felsic dikes that extend from the southeast margin of the composite pluton and may represent an important...Taylor, Cliff D.; Lowers, Heather A.; Adams, David; Robinson, R. James

 Gene transcription patterns in response to low level petroleum contaminants in Mytilus trossulus from field sites and harbors in southcentral Alaska